ferozalitm/Classification_CIFAR10/README.md

-# Classification using ResNet as well as plain CNN on CIFAR10 dataset:
+# Classification using ResNet and plain CNN on CIFAR10 dataset:

 ## A) Classification using ResNet: